Build a Travel Planner

 // Tool PAUSES here — execution resumes when the user clicks

-const selected = await display.pushAndWait({ input });
+const selected = await display.pushAndWait(input);

-return `User selected: ${selected}`;
+data: `User selected: ${selected}`,

 },

-render({ data, resolve }: SlotRenderProps) {
+render({ props, resolve }) {

 return (